UniversalDependencies/UD_Javanese-CSUI/README.md

 # Acknowledgments

-* UD Javanese-CSUI was developed by the [Information Retrieval and Natural Language Processing (IR-NLP)](https://ir.cs.ui.ac.id) Laboratory of Faculty of Computer Science, Universitas Indonesia.
 * We are greatful to the many people who made this dataset possible: Ika Alfina, Arlisa Yuliawati, Dipta Tanaya, Arawinda Dinakaramani, Putri Rizqiyah, and Sri Hartati Wijono.